Adolescence is notoriously a tough time – for parents!

 It’s a time when many children transform from sweet and gentle little things to great big monsters and communication seems to grind to a halt.

 Now, some parents escape this phase entirely – well lucky you if you’re one of them but most parents do experience a battle when it comes to talking to their teenager.
-It can often feel like talking to them is an impossible task, they either grunt at you, they pretend not to hear you or simple conversations blow up into massive disagreements.
+It can often feel like communicating with them is an impossible task, they either grunt at you, they pretend not to hear you or simple conversations blow up into massive disagreements.

 It doesn’t have to be like that though.

-While you might feel eternally frustrated at the poor communication between you and your teen, knowing how to talk to them properly is something that will be empowering for you.
-It also will go a long way to helping to breakdown those barriers.
+While you might feel eternally frustrated at the poor communication between you and your teen, knowing how to speak to them properly is something that will be empowering for you.
+It also will go a long way to helping to break down those barriers.

 It’s not just about talking to them; it’s also about learning how to listen to them so they feel comfortable talking back.
 This means re-evaluating how you communicate and making sure you actually do talk to them rather than at them.

 It also means being able to share thoughts and opinion, rather than just imposing your own.

 If you take steps now to change how you communicate you might well be able to strengthen your relationship and make your teen approach you for advice and counsel.
 In order to know what’s going on in your teen’s life you need to keep the lines of communication open (never spy on them, if they find out you’ve been hunting through their personal belongings, you might lose any chance of quality communication).